-A "Reduced Pressure Principal" backflow preventer is the style most commonly required to protect against used water flowing in reverse through the water meter (or service connection) and is typically required by water suppliers.
-It is preferred because it has 3 elements of protection, consisting of two spring loaded check valves to prevent reversal of flow, and a relief valve to discharge used water before it moves past the upstream check valve.
+A "Reduced Pressure Principal" (RPP) backflow preventer is the style most commonly required to protect against the reverse flow of water.
+Also known as a "Reduced Pressure Zone" (RPZ) backflow assembly, it is typically required by water suppliers to prevent water flowing in reverse through the water meter (or service connection).
+The RPP is preferred because it employs 3 elements of protection.
+These are: two spring loaded check valves to prevent reversal of flow; and a relief valve to discharge used water before it moves past the upstream check valve.

 The following are artist's renderings of a Wilkins Model 975XL2.
 It is shown in various conditions of operation.

 #1 = Number One Check Valve, spring-loaded up to 10 psi.

 Dark Blue = High-side pressure, for example, 100 psi.
 This pushes against the "high" side of the diaphram, closing the Relief Valve.

 When the end user opens a valve (faucet, sprinkler, etc), water flows in the normal direction from the supplier, downstream to fill the user's need.
 The flow of water pushes the spring-loaded check valves open.
 The tension of the #1 check spring maintainins the pressure difference in the Zone of Reduced Pressure.
 This difference in pressure keeps the relief valve in the closed position while water flows in the normal direction.

 The system has returned to a zero demand condition (no valves open downstream).
 However, debris has become lodged between the #1 Check Valve seat and the sealing disc, preventing the #1 Check from closing all the way.
 This allows pressure to equalize between the Supply and the Zone of Reduced Pressure.
 When this happens, the Relief Valve Spring pushes back against the Relief Valve Diaphram, opening the Discharge.